-7. (Optional) Add an upstream NTP server that the device will use to synchronize its time to the appropriate location in the list of NTP servers.
-The default setting is time.devicecloud.com.
+- 4. (Optional) Add an upstream NTP server that the device will use to synchronize its time to the appropriate location in the list of NTP servers.
+The default setting is time.devicecloud.com. - To delete the default NTP server, time.devicecloud.com:

 '''

-(config)> add ntp server end time.server.com
+(config)> del service ntp server 0

-(config)>

 '''